syncfusion-content/wpf-docs/wpf/Upgrade/upgrade-syncfusion-wpf-nuget-packages.md

     As an alternative, after opening the WPF application in Visual Studio, go to the **Tools** menu and after hovering **NuGet Package Manager**, select **Manage NuGet Packages for Solution...**

 2. The Manage NuGet Packages window will open.
-Navigate to the Updates tab, then search for the Syncfusion WPF NuGet packages using a term like **"Syncfusion"** and and select the appropriate Syncfusion WPF NuGet package for your application.
+Navigate to the Updates tab, then search for the Syncfusion WPF NuGet packages using a term like **"Syncfusion.WPF"** and and select the appropriate Syncfusion WPF NuGet package for your application.

     > The [nuget.org](https://api.nuget.org/v3/index.json) package source is selected by default in the Package source drop-down.
 If your Visual Studio does not have nuget.org configured, follow the instructions in the [Microsoft documents](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui#package-sources) to set up the nuget.org feed URL.